We will explore the south Sardinia coast on a wonderful 5-day itinerary to discover the most hidden beaches and coves!

-Nora and the beaches of Chia will be our third day’s destination.
+Nora and the beaches of Chia will be our third day’s destination of our South Sardinia Coast itinerary.
 We will leave the east side of the southern coast of Sardinia to head west, towards the capital.
 We can do it in two ways.
 Through the same beautiful route driven on the journey here, maybe visiting some other beach or inlets, or following the new fast highway 125.
 In both cases, once past the city of Cagliari, we will take the SS 195 towards Pula.

 The archaeological site of Nora